klaas1979/tablesmith-like/README.md

 ### Interface

+- InputText (Input a value from the user, showing a prompt)

 **Not implemented:**

 - Generate (Generation link)
 - InputList (Input a list option from the user)
-- InputText (Input a value from the user)
 - Iteration (Get the current roll the table is on)
 - Msg (Message box)
 - Note (Notation)